bashu/django-facebox/README.md

 ## License

-`django-facebox` is released under the BSD license.
+`django-facebox` is authored by [Basil Shubin](http://resume.github.io/?bashu) and released under the BSD license.